 - What are main challenges of access to healthcare services for migrants and refugees in Russia?

 - Such access depends on a person’s status in the country.
-We can single out following categories: people who have applied for temporary refuge; people who have applied for refugee status; stateless people and labor migrants.
+We can single out following categories: asylum seekers; people who have applied for a refugee status; stateless people and labor migrants.

-People who have applied for refugee status, can receive an obligatory medical insurance (OMI) policy and use basic medical services covered by it, right after the application.
+Asylum seekers can receive national health insurance and use basic medical services covered by it, right after the application.

-Stateless people only have access to emergency care.
+Stateless people have free access to emergency care only.

-Labor migrants, when applying for a labor patent, are obliged to purchase a voluntary medical insurance (VMI) policy.
-But it only covers emergency care, which is in any case free of charge for all people in Russia, no matter their legal status.
+Labor migrants, when applying for a labor patent, are obliged to purchase voluntary medical insurance.
+But it only covers emergency care, which is in any case free of charge for all people in Russia, no matter what their legal status is.

-Thus, migrants have no access to acute and routine medical care.
+Thus, migrants have no access to free routine care.

-- This means that named categories of people may only rely on commercial healthcare?
+— Does this mean that named categories of people may only rely on paid services?

-- They only have access to free emergency and rescue care.
-Usually, people are not denied help in case of life-threatening exacerbation of a chronic disease; but there is no access to routine healthcare.
+— They only have access to free emergency care.
+Usually, people are not denied help in case of life-threatening exacerbation of a chronic disease; but there is no access to free routine care.

-In addition, even an OMI policy does not cover all medical services which a person in a vulnerable position may need.
+In addition, even national health insurance does not cover all medical services which a person in a vulnerable position may need.
 For example, to receive high-tech medical care, a person should be a Russian citizen.
 High-tech care includes endoprosthetics, transplants, etc. There are people in need of such help, although not thousands of them; their problems stay unsolved.

 — Who asks for your help most often?

-- According to our statistics, these are 30 to 55 year old people with exacerbation of chronic diseases.
+— According to our statistics, these are people between ages 30 and 55 with exacerbation of chronic diseases.

 — How does Civic Assistance help?